Solybum/PSO-Tools/README.md

 If you find any string that you believe it does not belong to the "vanilla" files, please let me know as I had to remove some content that is part of [Ultima](https://www.phantasystaronline.net/forum/).
-I think I didn't forgot to remove anything but you never know.
+I think I didn't forget to remove anything but you never know.

 Credits:
 English: Original file found in the game, I changed some strings